Kishane Thompson: 2024

 On 27 June 2024, he ran 9.82 seconds for the 100 metres in the opening round at the Jamaican Olympic trials in Kingston, Jamaica.
 In the subsequent final, he ran a new personal best of 9.77 seconds to win the Jamaican national title.

 At the 2024 Summer Olympics, Thompson won silver behind Noah Lyles.
 Thompson and Lyles finished with the exact same time of 9.79 seconds, with Lyles ultimately awarded the gold medal by a margin of five-thousandths of a second after a photo finish.

 The close finish led to a heated debate among sports enthusiasts and analysts.
 Many argued that the race was a "dead heat" and that the gold medal should have been shared between the two athletes since their times were identical.
 The confusion was further amplified when notable sports broadcasters, including NBC, initially reported that Thompson had won the race.

+To his social media fans, he is unofficially known as Hurricane Kishane.

 2025

 In January 2025, he set a 60 metres personal best of 6.48 seconds at the Central Hurdles, Relays & Field Events Meet at the GC Foster College in St. Catherine.
-The time places him fifth on the Jamaican all-time list and was recorded into a –2.1 m/s headwind.
+The time places him fifth on the Jamaican all-time list and was recorded into a −2.1 m/s headwind.

 He opened his 2025 outdoor season with second place in the 100m at the 2025 Shanghai Diamond League, running a time of 9.99 seconds.
 He ran 9.88 seconds on 7 June 2025, at the Racers Grand Prix, a World Athletics Continental Tour Silver meeting, in Kingston, Jamaica.
 At the 2025 Jamaican Athletic Championships, Thompson ran 9.80 seconds (+0.4 m/s) in winning his semi-final and then he won the final in a new personal best of 9.75 seconds (+0.8 m/s), moving him to sixth on the all-time top list.
 He ran 9.85 seconds to win the 100 metres at the 2025 Prefontaine Classic on 5 July, and 9.87 seconds (+0.3) to win in the Diamond League in Silesia the following month.

 At the 2025 World Championships held in Tokyo, he ran 9.82 seconds (+0.3) and won the silver medal in the men's 100 metres, finishing behind his compatriot Oblique Seville and ahead of Noah Lyles.

+2026

+Thompson ran a personal best 6.46 seconds for the 60 metres (+0.7) at the Gibson McCook Relays in Kingston on 1 March 2026.
+He won the silver medal representing Jamaica over 60 m at the 2026 World Athletics Indoor Championships in Toruń, Poland on 20 March, finishing runner-up to Jordan Anthony in 6.45 seconds.
+In Miramar on 4 April, Thompson ran a world best of 14.92 seconds (+1.3) for the 150 metres on the curve, beating the previous best of Linford Christie in 1994, although faster times have been recorded on a straight track.